precice/precice.github.io/pages/community/precice-workshop-2024.md

 If you are a student or a researcher who has difficulties in finding funding, you might be eligible for our travel awards.
 More details will come soon.

-If you are a holder of a [preCICE suport license](https://precice.org/community-support-precice.html#2-support-license), three members of your organisation are exempt of the registration fee and can register to the workshop by simply writing to preCICE2024@simtech.uni-stuttgart.de before the late registration deadline.
+If you are a holder of a [preCICE suport license](https://precice.org/community-support-precice.html#2-support-license), three members of your organisation are exempt of the registration fee and can register to the workshop by simply writing to [preCICE2024@simtech.uni-stuttgart.de](mailto:preCICE2024@simtech.uni-stuttgart.de) before the late registration deadline.

 ### Contact

-For questions related to the 2024 preCICE workshop, write  to us at preCICE2024@simtech.uni-stuttgart.de.
+For questions related to the 2024 preCICE workshop, write us at [preCICE2024@simtech.uni-stuttgart.de](mailto:preCICE2024@simtech.uni-stuttgart.de).

 <script type="application/ld+json">
     {